Project Zomboid Server Modding Guide

 5. Open the .ini file your server is using

-• You can confirm the correct file name in the Startup tab under the Server Name parameter
+6. Confirm the filename in the Startup tab under Server Name if needed

 Step 6: Copy Required Lines